\n\n\n\n\n\n\n\n\n

 What is a fascia training?

-Fascia training, frequently referred to as fascial fitness or fascial workout, is very valuable to the entire body—all connective tissues underneath the skin, including fascia, tendons, ligaments, blood, nerves, cartilage, and bones.
+Fascia training, frequently referred to as fascial fitness or fascial workout, is very valuable to every muscle and all connective tissues underneath the skin, including tendons, ligaments, blood, nerves, cartilage, and bones.

 Fascia training does not replace conventional muscle training.
 Instead, it complements it with unique loading exercises, dynamic stretches, and ‘bouncy’ movements that utilize and strengthen the elastic recoil properties of collagenous fascia.
 It is recommended to work your fascia 3x a week for 10-15 minutes.

-Barbara Depta introduced fascia exercises and fascia stretching to PGA Tour Players & NFL athletes starting in 2010.
+Barbara Depta introduced fascia-focused training and fascia stretching to PGA Tour Players & NFL athletes starting in 2010.

-Simply put, you gain an improved range of motion, and elastiicty starting with your feet and ankles.
+Simply put, you gain an improved range of motion and elasticity, starting with your feet and ankles.

-Barbara believes that we are as good as our foundation, and when it comes to body resilience, balance, strength, elasticity & quickness, it all starts with our feet.
+Barbara believes that we are as good as our foundation, and when it comes to body resilience, balance, strength, and elasticity, it all starts with our feet.

 How do you train your fascia?